DivergentClouds/expanse/spec.md

 ## Overview

 Expanse is a macro-assembly language for Subleq.
+It may also be used with other word-based OISCs.

 ## Subleq